mtumilowicz/elasticsearch7-relations-among-documents-workshop/workshop/answers.md

 ## aggregations
 1. run data from `league.md`
 1. count players that played at least 30 games for each team
-    * note that setting size to 0 avoids executing the fetch phase of the search making the request more efficient
     ```
     GET league/_search
     {